Somesingman/ea-graveyard/README.md

 ## Any Issues?
 Suggestions?

 If you have an issues or suggestions, please [open a new issue](https://github.com/Somesingman/ea-graveyard/issues/new) describing the improvement or feature you would like to see.
-Please label the issue as a `suggestion`.

 # TODO:
 - Create github action that checks links are still valid